wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-13: Add new output in GrADS format

+To better facilitate those users without burner.x, I add the new option of writting outputs in GrADS format, which is a well-known independ, fast, and easy-to-convert format.

+- mod_io.f90: open and close output files
+- minor modifications were made in the subroutines "outsp" and "outgp"

 ## 2017-Apr-11: Fix MPI problem

 Fix an important bug in mod_fft.f90 which induce running problem with MPI.
 A couple of days ago, I thought "fftini" (fftmod.f90) just need to be called for once.
 Thus, I add a line in "prolog" (puma.f90) to call "fftini" for just one time, and remove corresponding code from "gp2fc" and "fc2gp" in fftmod.f90.
 Today, I turn those work back.
 MPI function works fine again.
 Thank god!